blackpython890/EPAi/S3/README.md

 ---

 ### encoded_from_base10
 > Parameters :  number, base, digit_map .
-Return String
+Return String.

-This function returns a string encoding in the "base" for the the "number" using the "digit_map".
+> This function returns a string encoding in the "base" for the the "number" using the "digit_map".

 Below conditions are required or must posses: